Become a Client

 Also bring payment - a check, cash, or a credit card (Visa, MasterCard, or Discover).

 Oh yes, you can also print out the New Client Information Form from this website (under Forms) and fill it out ahead of time (there's also one for minors).
 Also, consider the 4-page Personal Information Form.
 If you can’t download, don’t worry.
-We’ll have a copy for you.
+I'll have a copy for you.

 Step Three

 Just get here.
-(If you get lost trying to find our place, just phone and we’ll guide you in.)
+(If you get lost trying to find our place, just phone and I’ll guide you in.)
 And you may be surprisingly comfortable – though it’s not always easy to begin.
 Perhaps you're in for some interesting and challenging life changes.